joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/using-the-external-api/using-the-externalinterface-class.md

 <div>

 Note: The `ExternalInterface.available` property reports whether the current container is a type that supports ExternalInterface connectivity.
-It doesn’t tell you if JavaScript is enabled in the current browser.
+It doesn't tell you if JavaScript is enabled in the current browser.

 </div>